robertbrodrecht/launchpad/README.md

 To Do For 1.0
 =============

-* "Search Everything" type of functionality so that search includes flexible content modules / custom fields
 * Add more custom events to JavaScript to aid in development.
 * Anything else that needs to be done to make for easy child themes.
 Child themes are currently not recommended.
   * Probably have the core theme (Launcpad) and a child theme (Liftoff).